-Salford City Council, as the highway authority for the city, is responsible (in conjunction with Urban Vision Partnership Limited) for the issuing of new postal addresses and postal address changes.
+Salford City Council, as the highway authority for the city, is responsible for the issuing of new postal addresses and postal address changes.

 Changes in postal address may be the result of a road being bisected by development or the issue of a traffic regulation order - effectively creating two separate lengths of highway.
 To assist the emergency services in locating a property quickly, the two isolated lengths of highway will be renamed.